The video is posted and was created by Beroean Pickets YouTube channel

 While doing that Eric was tracked down by Jehovah’s Witness elders and disfellowshipped.
 He was disfellowshipped for no longer believing Watchtower teachings.
 Jehovah’s Witnesses disfellowship their members to “keep their flock clean”, away from contaminating practices and beliefs held by members who stray away from their beliefs and mandated practices.
 Once disfellowshipped no other Jehovah’s Witness is allowed to speak to them, except family members who live in their same household.
 Therefore, the disfellowshipping policy of Watchtower silences disfellowshipped members.
 Eric argues against Watchtower’s silencing policy.
 Yet he practices that on his websites.

 It appears that brother Vintage took it upon himself to censor me and not Eric.
 I just became aware of this after a reply from another guest was attached to my comments.
-Below I list that reply and my response:
+Below I list that reply and my response to his other guest.
+Even though my censoring was cancelled this time, it is likely Eric’s channels censor comments that bring out beliefs that contradict their primary teaching.

 However, I now see the need to amend my blog as it appears that brother Vintage did not have authority from Eric to do that.
 Which is a good thing since Eric preaches against such censorship.